yaml2script/yaml2script/README.md

     - print(pydoc.render_doc(re.findall))
 ```

-If you check different jobs with different tools it makes sense to
+If you check different jobs with different tools it could make sense to
 overwrite the default `name` of the hook, e. g.:

 ```yaml